AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 In practice, setting this value can be tricky.
 Too high, and the cache will fill up with multiple responses for very similar questions.
 Too low, and the cache will return irrelevant responses that do not satisfy the user.

-Let's build our semantic cache.

-1. Within the **Services/ChatService.cs** class, locate the function, **GetCacheAsync()** with the signature below.

-    ```csharp
-    private async Task<(string cachePrompts, float[] cacheVectors, string cacheResponse)> CacheGetAsync(List<Message> contextWindow)
-    ```

-1. To build our cache we need to do four things.
-    1. Create a string from an array of text that represents our context window.
-    1. Generate vectors on that text using Azure OpenAI Service through Semantic Kernel.
-    1. Execute the vector search using Azure Cosmos DB for NoSQL.
+Let's build our semantic cache using Azure Cosmos DB for NoSQL.
-    1. Return the values.

-1. In the **GetCacheAsync()** function find the four lines below and comment them out.

-    ```csharp
-    //string prompts = string.Empty;
-    //float[] vectors = new float[1536];
-    //string response = string.Empty;
-    //await Task.Delay(0);
-    ```

-1. Next add the following lines below the commented code (the return will already be there).
-The function should look like this below.

-    ```csharp
-    private async Task<(string cachePrompts, float[] cacheVectors, string cacheResponse)> GetCacheAsync(List<Message> contextWindow)
-    {
-     //string prompts = string.Empty;
-     //float[] vectors = new float[1536];
-     //string response = string.Empty;
-     //await Task.Delay(0);
-      string prompts = string.Join(Environment.NewLine, contextWindow.Select(m => m.Prompt));
-      float[] vectors = await _semanticKernelService.GetEmbeddingsAsync(prompts);
-      string response = await _cosmosDbService.CacheGetAsync(vectors, _cacheSimilarityScore);

-      return (prompts, vectors, response);
-    }
-     ```

-1. Save the file, and optionally, delete the commented code from the function.

-1. We will now implement the vector search for our cache.
-Locate the the **Services/CosmosDbService.cs** class.
+1. Locate the the **Services/CosmosDbService.cs** class.
 Then look for a function called, **CacheGetAsync()** with the signature below.

     ```csharp
     public async Task<string> CacheGetAsync(float[] vectors, double similarityScore)
     ```

 1. Next, comment out the empty **queryText** and replace it with the vector search query.
 This query is what performs the search to find relevant items in our semantic cache.
-It selects only the closest match with a descending *ORDER BY*, so the item with highest similarity score (and the most similar to what is being searched) appears first.
+It selects only the closest match with an *ORDER BY*, so the item with highest similarity score (and the most similar to what is being searched) appears first.
 The results include a previously cached completion, and the similarity score for the cached item.

     ```csharp
     //string queryText = @"";